Holiday scams and fraud

 Romance scams

 Watch out for people entering a relationship with you for the purpose of taking your money or personal information.
+An attractive fake identity lures you into a web of lies spun with loving messages and sweet promises.
+The fraudsters play on your emotions to get you to send them money for various, convincing reasons.
 They will say anything in order to gain your trust and, consequently, access to your wallet.
-Make sure you really know who you're talking to.
+Never send money to someone you have never met!

 Online shopping